The Cleaning Lady (Argentine TV series)

-La Chica que Limpia also known in English as The Cleaning Lady is a Spanish-language Argentinian dramatic television show.
+La Chica que Limpia, also known in English as The Cleaning Lady, is a Spanish-language Argentine dramatic television show.
 The television series has been remade as La muchacha que limpia in Mexico, and as The Cleaning Lady in the United States.
-It debuted in 2017 on Cine.ar Play, and later aired on Canal 10 Cordoba.
+It debuted in 2017 on CINE.AR Play, and later aired on Canal 10 Cordoba.
 The series is composed of 13 episodes for a 30-minute timeslot.
 The television program won the Martín Fierro de Oro award in 2018.

 The show was filmed in Córdoba, Argentina, and stars Antonella Costa as the titular cleaning lady, Rosa.

 Synopsis

 Single mother Rosa, a cleaning lady, is obsessive about her cleaning method, due to her 7-year-old son Felipe having an immunodeficiency disorder and needing to live in a sterile bubble.
 Her cleaning method comes to the attention of some of the ruthless gangsters in the city, who start using her as crime cleanup.
-She uses the large renumeration of her criminal cleaning jobs to help pay for her son's expensive medical treatments, which also puts her family's safety at risk.
+She uses the large remuneration of her criminal cleaning jobs to help pay for her son's expensive medical treatments, which also puts her family's safety at risk.
 The series shows sexual exploitation, drug trafficking, sex trafficking, people trafficking, and does not show the protagonist always choosing the right side.